Honda CRF450R Carburetor Clean

 Step 7.
 Remove the air/fuel mixture screw and the spring, washer and O-ring.
 Clean the screw, spring and washer with carb cleaner.

-NOTE: Do not use carb cleaner on the O-ring, as it will damage it.
+NOTE: Don't use carb cleaner on the O-ring, as it will damage it.

 Step 8.
 Remove the carburetor's top cover, followed by the throttle valve and jet needle assembly.
 Inspect the needle for any signs of wear, and replace it if necessary.
 Clean the assembly with carb cleaner.

-NOTE: Do not use carb cleaner on the O-ring of the valve's baffle plate, as it will damage the O-ring.
+NOTE: Don't use carb cleaner on the O-ring of the valve's baffle plate, as it will damage the O-ring.

 Step 9.
 Blow compressed air through all the channels of the carburetor body to clean out any dirt.
 Also, blow air through the jets and screws you've removed from the carb.